bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-storage.md

 ## Storage details<a name="storage-details"></a>

 ### Quotas
 All storage sizes are in GiB and backup quotas default to half the storage size.
-These quotas can be requested in the [Platform Project Registry](https://registry.developer.gov.bc.ca/public-landing) by a project's Product Owner or the Technical Lead.
+These quotas can be requested in the [Platform Project Registry](https://registry.developer.gov.bc.ca/public-landing) by a project's product owner or technical lead.

-**Note**: You must to provide proof of increased storage needs to the Platform Product Director before the request can be approved and more storage is allocated to a namespace.
+**Note**: You must provide proof of increased storage needs to the platform product director before the request can be approved and more storage is allocated to a namespace.

 All storage quotas include 60 PVCs and 5 VolumeSnapshots.